krisahil/give/README.md

 ## Settings.json file

-Here is an example settings.json file
+Here is an example settings.json file.
+Each of the fields are required.

 ```
 {